The Atmasvasth Guide to Living Long, Healthy

 - The blood pressure should be 130/80 mm Hg or less and definitely below 140/90 mm Hg.
 Measure your own blood pressure regularly.

 - The HbA1c should be less than 5.6 with a fasting plasma glucose less than 100 mg/dl.
-Screen regularly for both.
+Screen regularly for both and motivate others around you to screen on a yearly basis as well.

 - For these 3 points, if the values are abnormal, and if physical activity and eating sensibly do not bring them to normal, medication should be used after consulting an appropriate doctor.